 Harsh Reality Number 4: You Need to Write for Free Before You Can Write For Money

 So, how did I get this job?
 What quirk of fate allows me to spend my entire working day playing with words at a keyboard for a salary?

-Last year I was working as the office manager in an employment agency.
-After ten years of success in that field, I really felt I had delayed my quest for a more creative career for too long.
-I applied for everything in the media and creative industries.
-In my time, I’ve worked as a cameraman, video editor, radio presenter, nightclub DJ and promoter, so I certainly had a number of possible avenues to pursue.
+Last year, I was working as the office manager in an employment agency.
+After ten years of success in that field, I really felt I had delayed my quest for a more creative career for too long and applied for everything I could in the media and creative industries.
+In my time, I’ve worked as a cameraman, video editor, radio presenter, nightclub DJ and promoter – so I certainly had a number of possible avenues to pursue.

 In the interview, we discussed a wide range of topics.
 How would I approach different clients?
-Was I good at researching topics I knew nothing about (after all, I would be writing whatever websites were needed).
-But I think one thing sealed the deal for me.
+How would I research topics I knew nothing about?
+But in the end, one thing sealed the deal for me.

-Formatting and layout are crucial with this.
-If you’ve ever written a movie script, you should already be aware of how anally-retentive professional script-readers are when it comes to formatting.
-The wrong indentations or a failure to use CAPS for certain directions can be enough to see your script filed in the shredder, regardless of whether you have written the most amazing Act 3 ever committed to foolscap.
+Formatting and layout are crucial.
+If you’ve ever written a movie script, for example, you should already be aware of how anally-retentive professional script-readers are when it comes to formatting.
+The wrong indentations or a failure to use CAPS for certain directions can be enough to see your script filed in the shredder, regardless of whether you’ve written the most amazing Act 3 ever committed to foolscap.
 The same is true across all writing.

 The lesson: A professional writer behaves like a professional writer long before being paid to be a professional writer.